Author: Site Editor Publish Time: 30-04-2026 Origin: Site

 Summary: When selecting the reducer series, first look at the speed ratio, torque, space, efficiency, and working conditions, and then consider the noise.
 Noise can only be used as an auxiliary filtering condition.

-What is the oil level mark of R107-DV132M4-47.63-M1 gear reducer?
+Where is the oil level sight glass of WPA worm gear reducer?